med

 Radiation therapy may also be part of the treatment plan for colorectal cancer, especially in cases where the tumor is located in a challenging or sensitive area.
 Radiation can help shrink the tumor before surgery or destroy any remaining cancer cells after surgery.

-See also Prostate Cancer Treatment Flow Chart - Diagnosis, Consultation, and Options
+See also Advancements in Cancer Treatment - Isotopes, Frequencies, and Future Possibilities

 According to the American Cancer Society, studies have shown that radiation therapy can be particularly beneficial in reducing the risk of local recurrence in patients with rectal cancer.